 One detail to note when it comes to transliteration: While many words have standard spelling when transliterated, proper nouns often end up being spelled differently.
-For example, you’ll find that Muhammad can be spelled several ways, with Mahomet, Mohamed, and Mohammad being a few common spellings.
+For instance, you’ll find that Muhammad can be spelled several ways, with Mahomet, Mohamed, and Mohammad being a few common spelling variants.

-On the other hand, transliteration makes a language a little more accessible to people who are unfamiliar with that language’s alphabet.
-Transliteration focuses more on pronunciation than meaning, which is especially useful when discussing foreign people, places and cultures.
+Transliteration, on the other hand, makes a language a little more accessible to people who are unfamiliar with that language’s alphabet.
+Transliteration focuses more on pronunciation than meaning, which is especially useful when discussing foreign people, places, and cultures.

 Therefore, if you need to read text in another language, and are more interested in pronouncing it than understanding it, you need transliteration.
 But if you want to know what it means, you need translation services.